ExperienceNovo/webClean.js/readme.md

 ###Using webClean.js

+The dependencies below are included in this repo in /node_modules, but you do need to install both node.js and gulp before using webClean.js.

 - prerequisites: node.js, gulp
 - dependencies:
     - node extensions: inquirer, rx
-    - gulp extensions: minify-css, autoprefixer, strip-css-comments, prompt, sourcemaps, uncss, run-sequence
+    - css gulp extensions: minify-css, autoprefixer, strip-css-comments, prompt, sourcemaps, uncss, run-sequence
+    - js gulp extensions: jsbeautifier

 Open up terminal and navigate to the home directory.
 Make sure that the files you would like to work with are in their respective folders (/css, /html, etc.).
 You can run webClean.js with the command line tool,